LimeChain/PSPs/PSPs/drafts/psp-21.md

-# Token Standard With Transfer Offer Handlers
+# Fungible Asset Token Standard With Transfer Offer Handlers

 - **PSP Number:** [To be assigned (=number of the initial PR to the PSPs repo)]
 - **Authors:** Veliko Minkov <github.com/vminkov, veliko.minkov@limechain.tech>